grynova-ccc/ReSolvedDB/ReadMe.md

   - Carbonyl compounds (quinones, carboxylates, phenazine-derived radicals)
   - Cyanides

-All electronic properties were computed using **DFT at the M06-2X/def2-TZVPD** level of theory with the **SMD implicit solvent model**.
+All properties were computed at the **DFT at the M06-2X/def2-TZVPD** level of theory for the optimised geometries, frequencies at 298K, and electronic energies, and **SMD/M06-2X/cc-pVTZ** for the Gibbs free energies of solvation (van der Waals model of atomic radii).